-To schedule a field trip, contact Jane Holly at SERC's Education Department for available dates or use our "Field Trip Registration Request" form.
+To schedule a field trip, contact Karen McDonald at SERC's Education Department for available dates or use our "Field Trip Registration Request" form.
 After we receive the form, education staff will contact you to discuss dates and confirm your field trip.

 You will need about 2-3 hours for the Muddy Creek Canoe Trip.

 Combined with the Marsh Explorations, the complete Wetland Ecology Program can be a full-day program.